 As our newly appointed Data Privacy Officer (DPO), I worked closely with our Chief Information Security Officer, our customer success team, and various other internal stakeholders to make sure we tailored a program which employed airtight technical and organizational security measures, or “TOMS” as they’re commonly known.
 These TOMS which outline important information related to safeguarding, breach incidents, security assessments and audits, the use of sub-processors, international data transfers, data retention and destruction, liability and more were clearly listed in an updated Data Processing Agreement (or DPA) that was sent out to our entire customer base and signed.
 This agreement constituted an understanding between us and our customers as far as data privacy and protection are concerned.

-While our data center in Virginia continues to operate under the Privacy Shield Framework, an agreed-upon framework for the transfer of personal data from the EU to the US, we initiated and launched our EU based data center in Frankfurt.
+We initiated and launched our EU based data center in Frankfurt.
 There, our EU customers may now store their data locally, without leaving the shores of Europe.
-With Privacy Shield coming under scrutiny in the months following the enactment of GDPR, we are making sure we are always updated on data privacy trends in the market and prepared to make any adjustments accordingly.
+And with Privacy Shield coming under scrutiny in the months following the enactment of GDPR, now rely on Standard Contractual Clauses (SCCs) when it comes to processing our customer’s data.

 Discover how Dynamic Yield ensures customers, partners, and prospects can use our personalization engine safely and compliantly